-Because database access is restricted to our students, faculty, and staff, it's necessary to get the right link to paste in Moodle, your syllabus, email, etc, when you want to link to an article.
+Because database access is restricted to our students, faculty, and staff, it's necessary to get the right link to paste in Canvas, your syllabus, email, etc, when you want to link to an article.

 Different databases handle this differently.
 Below you'll find the most common ones.